M-RBR/codac-25/README.md

    This will automatically:

    - Check Node.js version (18+ required)
+   - Install pnpm if not already available
-   - Install dependencies with pnpm/npm
+   - Install dependencies with pnpm
    - Generate Prisma client
    - Set up the SQLite database
    - Seed with sample data